 Fortunately, most laryngeal cancers are diagnosed at an early stage, which means the outlook is generally better than some other types of cancer.

-Overall, about 70 out of every 100 people will live for at least 5 years after diagnosis and about 60 out of every 100 people will live for at least 10 years.
+Overall, about 65 out of every 100 people will live for 5 years or more after diagnosis, and about 55 out of every 100 people will live for 10 years or more.

 If you smoke, stopping smoking after being diagnosed with laryngeal cancer may improve your outlook.

 Page last reviewed: 21 October 2021

 Next review due: 21 October 2024